S0PHI3K/Foundation/README.md

 # Foundation-CFG

-An overview of my answers to a selection of coding tasks in python given during the first 6 weeks of the Full Stack Developer course.
+An overview of my answers to a selection of coding tasks in SQL and Python given during the first 6 weeks of the Full Stack Developer course.